matt-gardner/pra/index.md

 # PRA (Path Ranking Algorithm)

-An implementation of the Path Ranking Algorithm (PRA) using GraphChi, a library for efficient processing of large graphs on a single machine.
+An implementation of the Path Ranking Algorithm (PRA) using GraphChi, a library for efficient processing of large graphs on a single (large) machine.
 This algorithm learns models that analyze a graph and predict missing edges of particular types.

 See the navigation on the left for code documentation.
 Please feel free to file bugs, feature requests, or send pull requests.
+And, if you find some of this documentation confusing or lacking, please feel free to contact me.
+I try to be responsive to reasonable requests for help, and I would like for this documentation to be useful; if it's not, tell me.

 ## Using the code